 The EZECAL unit is intended for the calibration and checking of temperature measurement or control instruments using any of the BS 4937 standard thermocouples.
-The simulator eliminates the need for thermocouple emf look up tables, tedious cold junction calculations and temperature units.
+The simulator eliminates the need for thermocouple emf look up tables, tedious cold junction calculations and temperature unit conversions.
+It also provides a rapid means of checking the actual thermocouple.